UMCU-Digital-Health/No_Show/data/dataset_card.md

 ### Supported Tasks and Leaderboards

 - `Classification`: The dataset can be used to train a model for classifying no-shows at the clinics in the UMCU.
 Success on this task is typically measured by achieving a high AUC score.
-The performance of the best model can be found in [output/dvclive/metrics.json](../output/dvclive/metrics.json).
+The performance of the best model is currently around 0.76.

 ### Languages